krashanoff/yukari/README.md

-# 紫
+# 紫: the wizard

-A bot for my servers.
-Evolves with the times.

-## Features
-* Concerningly fast bulk deletion
-* Unprofessional personality
-* anime profile picture
-* hardcoded unicode points?????
+Silly bot for you and your friends.